Importance of fluid inertia for the orientation of spheroids settling in turbulent flow

 The angular equation of motion reads:

 We expressed here the equations of motion in the particle frame $( \hat{x}, \hat{y}, \hat{z})$ with axes $\hat{\bf e}_x$, $\hat{\bf e}_y$, $\hat{\bf e}_z$ attached to the particle.
 Hereafter, all the quantities expressed in this frame carry a hat.
-The relation between a tensor expressed in the reference frame of the particle, $\hat{\mathbf{K}}$, and in the reference frame of the laboratory, $\mathbf{K}$ is given by: $\hat{\mathbf{K}} = \mathbf{R} \, \mathbf{K} \, \mathbf{R}^{-1}$, where $\mathbf{R}$ is the rotation matrix between the two frames.
-We note that the equation of evolution of $\mathbf{R}$ is simply $d R_{ij}/dt = \varepsilon_{ikl} \Omega_{k} R_{lj}$, where $\varepsilon_{ijk}$ is the Levi-Civita symbol.
+The relation between a tensor expressed in the reference frame of the particle, $\hat{\mathbf{K}}$, and in the reference frame of the laboratory, $\mathbf{K}$ is given by: $\hat{\mathbf{K}} = \mathbf{R^{rot}} \, \mathbf{K} \, \mathbf{R^{rot}}^{-1}$, where $\mathbf{R^{rot}}$ is the rotation matrix between the two frames.
+We note that the equation of evolution of $\mathbf{R^{rot}}$ is simply $d R_{ij}^{rot}/dt = \varepsilon_{ikl} \Omega_{k} R_{lj}^{rot}$, where $\varepsilon_{ijk}$ is the Levi-Civita symbol.
 In our simulations, rotations were represented in terms of quaternions \citep{Jucha:18,Naso:18,Almondo18}.
 The tensor $\hat{\mathbf{I}}$ is the moment-of-inertia tensor, which is diagonal in the reference frame of the particle $(\hat{x}, \hat{y}, \hat{z})$: $\hat{\mathbf{I} } = (4 \pi \rho_p a^5 \beta/15) \, {\rm diag}( 1 + \beta^2, 1 + \beta^2, 2)$.
 The second term on the r.h.s. of Eq.~\eqref{eq:rot_2} represents the torque induced by the non-Galilean nature of the particle frame~\citep{LL_mech}.
-The first term on the r.h.s. of Eq.~\eqref{eq:rot_2}, results from the hydrodynamic torque $\hat{\mathbf{T}}$ acting on the particle.
+The first term on the r.h.s. of Eq.~\eqref{eq:rot_2} results from the hydrodynamic torque $\hat{\mathbf{T}}$ acting on the particle.

-Following \citep{Lopez:17}, we express $\hat{\mathbf{T}}$ as the sum of Jeffery's torque~\citep{Jeffery:22}, $\hat{\mathbf{T}}_{St}$, and of the contribution due to fluid inertia~\citep{Cox65,Khayat89,Dabade15}, $\hat{\mathbf{T}}_I$ for a particle moving steadily in a homogeneous flow: $\hat{\mathbf{T}} = \hat{\mathbf{T}}_{St} + \hat{\mathbf{T}}_I$.
+Following \citet{Lopez:17}, we express $\hat{\mathbf{T}}$ as the sum of Jeffery's torque~\citep{Jeffery:22}, $\hat{\mathbf{T}}_{St}$, and of the contribution due to fluid inertia~\citep{Cox65,Khayat89,Dabade15}, $\hat{\mathbf{T}}_I$ for a particle moving steadily in a homogeneous flow: $\hat{\mathbf{T}} = \hat{\mathbf{T}}_{St} + \hat{\mathbf{T}}_I$.
 Jeffery's torque is given by~\citep{Jeffery:22}:

 where $\hat{S}_{ij}$ and $\hat{\Omega}_i$ are the components of the strain and vorticity, expressed in the reference frame of the particle.
-The quantities $\alpha_0$ and $\gamma_0$ are dimensionless, and depend only on $\beta$~\citep{Jeffery:22}.
-The torque induced by convective fluid inertia reads (to order $Re_p$):
+The quantities $\alpha_0$ and $\gamma_0$ are dimensionless, and depend only on $\beta$, see Appendix.
+The torque induced by convective fluid inertia reads, derived in \citep{Dabade15}, reads (to order $Re_p$):